akesterson/defunct-disco/README.md

 Definition Files
 =====

-Definition files are just a series of files that say where to rsync files, templates, and scripts from.
+Definition files are just a series of files that say what files on the disk should be templated, or executed as scripts, for this module; as well as defining module-level parameters, and dependency requirements, for this module.

 Definition files can use node parameters via the $(disco-param /path/to/node/parameter) syntax.
 This interpolation is done on the client side, so the server does not execute any code for this.